Xzeryn/rag-ai-chatbot/README.md

     ELASTICSEARCH_API_KEY=your-api-key-here
     ELASTICSEARCH_INDEX=knowledge_base

     PROMPT_TEMPLATE="You are a helpful AI assistant.
 Use the following context to answer the user's question.
-If the context doesn't contain relevant information, use your general knowledge to provide a helpful response.\n\nContext:\n{context}\n\nUser: {question}\n\nAssistant:"
+If the context doesn't contain relevant information, use your general knowledge to provide a helpful response.
+Always format your response using Markdown for better readability.\n\nContext:\n{context}\n\nUser: {question}\n\nAssistant:"
     ```

 5. Create the server (`server/server.js`):